 What attracted you to this role?

 I’m passionate about helping people do together what they couldn’t do alone.
-This position sits on the Careers Team, which aims to empower students to achieve their career goals.
-When it comes to work, so much of advancement comes from not only what you know, but who you know.
-The Udacity Alumni Network is based on this premise, and with nearly 40,000 graduates around the world, my role is to build relationships and interactions at scale.
+This position sits on the Careers Team, which empowers students to achieve their career goals.
+So much of career advancement comes from not only what you know, but who you know.
+We base the Udacity Alumni Network on this premise, and with nearly 40,000 graduates around the world, my role is to build relationships and interactions at scale.

-We are a global company, so I generally start my day with early morning meetings on Google Hangouts.
-Yesterday I started with a 7am Global Careers Team monthly meeting; then a call with the India Careers Team lead to get results from their hiring experiments; a call with the Berlin Community Manager to collaborate on an upcoming careers webinar; and finally a call with the Sao Paulo Community Manager to brainstorm around a shared events workflow for the Community team – all before 10am!
+We are a global company, so I begin my day with early morning meetings on Google Hangouts.
+Yesterday I started with a 7 am Global Careers Team monthly meeting.
+Then there’s a call with the India Careers Team lead to hear about results from their hiring experiments.
+Next, there’s a call with the Berlin Community Manager to collaborate on an upcoming careers webinar.
+Finally, there’s a call with the Sao Paulo Community Manager to brainstorm a shared events workflow for the Community team – all before 10 am!

-Udacity operates on a quarter system, with OKRs (Objectives and Key Results) being set quarterly.
-Your KRs act as your north star for target outcomes, and you end up having a good amount of flexibility and creativity when it comes to developing projects that drive towards those outcomes.
-That, coupled with how I like to work, means that I get to work with members of teams like Student Experience, Growth, and Partnerships.
+Udacity operates on a quarter system; new OKRs (Objectives and Key Results) are set quarterly.
+Your KRs act as your north star for target outcomes, and you have a good amount of flexibility and creativity to develop projects that drive towards those outcomes.
+That fact, coupled with how I like to work, means that I get to work with members of teams like Student Experience, Growth, and Partnerships.

-Lunch gets delivered at 12pm (#startuplife) and I usually eat first thing – can’t keep me from food!
+Lunch arrives at 12 pm (#startuplife) and I usually eat first – can’t keep me from food!

 What skills/technologies help you succeed?

-That’s a great question – in tech, hard skills tend to be valued more than soft skills, but I believe it’s soft skills that let you excel.
-At the end of the day (until we’re all replaced with robots at least) we’re imperfect human beings working with other imperfect human beings.
-So the skills I draw on most are:
+That’s a great question – in tech, hard skills tend to be valued more than soft skills, but I believe soft skills let you excel.
+At the end of the day (until we’re all replaced with robots) we’re imperfect human beings working with other imperfect human beings.
+The skills I draw on most are: